Kotlin/dokka/docs/topics/runners/gradle.md

 > If you publish your library to Maven Central, you can use services like [javadoc.io](https://javadoc.io/) to
 > host your library's API documentation for free and without any setup.
 It takes documentation pages straight
-> from the artifact.
-It works with both HTML and Javadoc formats as demonstrated in
+> from the `javadoc.jar`.
+It works well with the HTML format as demonstrated in
 > [this example](https://javadoc.io/doc/com.trib3/server/latest/index.html).
 >
 {type="tip"}